 Course materials, examination fees, airport transfers, and the cost of activities and excursions are not included except where specifically stated.
 The company will not refund any monies to a client who applies for a course requiring a specific level and is then found to be unable to join the course after the initial level test.
 In this case, the client will be offered a suitable alternative by the school and any difference in price (if the alternative course is less expensive) will be refunded by the company.
 In cases where there are insufficient numbers to run a group class, a reduced number of individual classes may be offered or the course may be offered at another school of similar standard.

 Descriptions of activities and excursions which accompany the language courses are for guidance only, unless specifically noted in the confirmation invoice.
 Some activities may not run or may be substituted by other activities.
 In low season, there may be no activities organised at all.

-Where a course takes place during a public holiday, no lessons will take place on that day and no reduction in price will be given except where specifically stated.
-Individual classes are usually rescheduled (but not always) but group classes are usually forfeited.
+If teaching does not take place on bank holidays and if the classes are not made up by our partner schools, the missed hours are not reimbursed.
 Please consult the accompanying list of public holidays.
 It is the client’s responsibility to check the bank holidays in their destination location these since they are often subject to change.